 The user interface layer in an ASP.NET Core MVC application is the entry point for the application.
 This project should reference the Application Core project, and its types should interact with infrastructure strictly through interfaces defined in Application Core.
 No direct instantiation of or static calls to the Infrastructure layer types should be allowed in the UI layer.

-UI layer types
+UI Layer types

 Monolithic applications and containers

 You can build a single and monolithic-deployment based Web Application or Service and deploy it as a container.
 Within the application, it might not be monolithic but organized into several libraries, components, or layers.
-Externally, it's a single container like a single process, single web application, or single service.
+Externally, it's a single container with a single process, single web application, or single service.

 To manage this model, you deploy a single container to represent the application.
 To scale, just add additional copies with a load balancer in front.
 The simplicity comes from managing a single deployment in a single container or VM.